 - TSI is a critical regional resource that provides students with certifications or licensure, individual skills development, and customized/contract training for companies and organizations.
-Training Solutions' flexibility and responsiveness makes it an important partner for economic development professionals and businesses looking to upskill their current workforce or accommodate additional hiring. - However, this process' Strategic Assessment revealed that many survey participants from the business community were unaware of the customizable programming opportunities available at TSI.
-Training Solutions and its programs should be integral components of the marketing and promotional activities proposed in Goal 2 of this Vision Plan. - Southeast Tech's AAS programs and the certifications, licensure, and company-specific training provided by TSI should be seen as a complementary continuum of services rather than separate resources and be planned as such.
-Relationship building with industry should therefore involve directing companies towards the training solution most appropriate to their needs. - Through its TSI vehicle, Southeast Tech could explore the development and provision of socalled "stackable" credentials that would enable individuals to build a customized portfolio of skill sets based on their personal career paths and acquisition timeframes. - TSI could also gauge local interest in developing certification "academies" similar to Mitchell Tech's Leadership Academy or Coding Boot Camps.
+Training Solutions' flexibility and responsiveness makes it an important partner for economic development professionals and businesses looking to upskill their current workforce or accommodate additional hiring.
+Expanding program development to enhance experiential learning opportunities will support employer needs while also providing students with valuable real-world knowledge and exposure. - The Strategic Assessment process revealed that many survey participants from the business community were unaware of the customizable programming opportunities available at TSI.
+Training Solutions and its programs should be integral components of the marketing and promotional activities proposed in Goal 2 of this Vision Plan, potentially including customized strategies to promote TSI programs and opportunities.

+- Southeast Tech's academic AAS programs and the certifications, licensure, and companyspecific training provided by TSI should be seen as a complementary continuum of services rather than separate resources and be planned as such.
+Relationship building with industry should therefore involve directing companies towards the training solution most appropriate to their needs. - Through TSI, Southeast Tech could explore the development and provision of "stackable" credentials that would enable individuals to build a customized portfolio of skill sets based on their personal career paths and acquisition timeframes. - TSI could also gauge local interest in developing certification "academies" similar to Mitchell Tech's Leadership Academy or Coding Boot Camps.